CurveDocs/curve-resources/docs/crv-token/crv-tokenomics.md

 [^2]: These tokens had no vesting themselves, but the contract they are allocated to creates other vesting contracts.
 When tokens are allocated from this pool they create a child vesting contract with a minimum 1 year vesting period.

 The circulating supply was 0 at launch.
-Each day of the first year approx. 750k tokens were given for providing liquidity and 1.65million tokens were vested.
-This severely limited liquidity of the CRV token at launch creating high volatility.
-Use the [emissions calculator below](#emissions-calculator) to see how quickly tokens became liquid and circulating.
+Each day of the first year approx. 750k tokens were emitted to the community for providing liquidity and 1.65million tokens were vested (unlocked).
+Use the [supply calculator below](#supply-calculator) to see how quickly tokens became liquid and circulating.

 !!!tip
-    Full release schedule here: [https://dao.curve.fi/releaseschedule](https://dao.curve.fi/releaseschedule), or as a google spreadsheet [here](https://docs.google.com/spreadsheets/d/1AEH3XIaQCriE3sItqhhp2RQen3VDzqBB/edit#gid=1654552765) (credit to blockworks research).
+    6 year CRV release schedule is available here: [https://dao.curve.fi/releaseschedule](https://dao.curve.fi/releaseschedule), or the full release schedule is available as a google spreadsheet [here](https://docs.google.com/spreadsheets/d/1kFFdaLCX8ISM7yzvfUmuz151QiRzrFfaljCzEiO6sus/edit?usp=sharing).

 ---